Or download the 1st x 50 pages FREE.

 Furthermore... spirituality arises not from superstition, but from an innate recognition that a person is not fully in charge of oneself.
 Instead, we have an unconscious aspect to our minds, usually most evident from our dreams and nightmares, which, if you think about it, are imposed on us from an unconscious aspect of our minds.
 This is why dreams are key to understanding the expanse of our own consciousness, and where ideas of a universal 'unconsciousness' arose, which in turn led to religions.
 So surely this is something to consider as we bring intelligence to machines, and as the internet begins to capture and evoke a moving snapshot of our Zeitgeist.

 GROWING THE PROJECT

-I'm convinced my film script is a winner, but of course the next step to making it a successful film, is finding investors.
-So in an effort to get more attention to the project, I'm trying some 'tangential' marketing.
-I'm going to post some cartoons - about 1 per week - that might hopefully bring more viewers either to this site, or to my Twitter account (here).
+In effort to get more attention to the project, I'm trying some 'tangential' marketing.
+I'll post some cartoons - about 1 per week - that might hopefully bring more viewers to this site or to my Twitter account (here).

-I'm thrilled my Twitter following has grown close to 500 in a couple of months, and it's certainly led to interactions with some very interesting people in the A.I. field.
-But perhaps some highly-shareable cartoons will grow that number higher?
+I'm thrilled the Twitter following has grown close to 500 in a couple of months, and it's led to interactions with some very interesting people in the A.I. field.
+But will easily-shareable cartoons will grow that number?
+Let's see.

 Introducing 'Robots of the Revolution' - a wry look at life on Earth after the robots have taken over.
 There're still be some humans trying to fit in, but mostly it'll be robots taking on human roles.
-(This also gives me a chance to learn and practise how to do colouring, for when/if I do a colour version of TOM) So, let's see how it goes.
+So, let's see how it goes.
 Fun times!